 The Fifteenth Amendment (1870), another important political change, declared that the right to vote should not be denied on the basis of race.
 Due to the Fifteenth Amendment, former slaves now had a legal right to vote, but some states in the South, including Texas, found ways around the Fifteenth Amendment.
 The poll tax set a fee that people had to pay in order to vote.
 Many poor people could not afford to pay the tax, so they were not allowed to vote.
 Some states made voters take literacy tests to prove that they could read.
 If they could not read, they were not allowed to vote.
 Many former slaves had never been to school, so they could not read.
 These laws and the threat of violence discourage many former slaves from voting.

-Categorizing & Summarizing - Graphic Organizer - Handout
+10. Categorizing & Summarizing - Graphic Organizer - Handout

-As you read, complete numbers 1, 2, & 3 of the graphic organizer below to show the effects of the Civil War and Reconstruction.
+As you read, complete the boxes dealing with political, economic, and social changes in the graphic organizer below to show the effects of the Civil War and Reconstruction.